Barbie Basics: Promotion

 The Barbie Basics was the first doll line (and retail product) to bear the logo of the CFDA (Council of Fashion Designers of America) on their boxes.
 The line was officially approved by the CFDA and several of its members have even quoted about the line in the official Barbie Basics website.

-A special production of Barbie dolls was produced from 1980–1982.
+A special production of Barbie dolls was produced from 1980 to 1982.
 One look was introduced with a classic Barbie doll dressed out with Nike white shoes.
 A production run of 200 Barbie dolls were sold to retailers in Florida and Georgia test markets.
 Limited quantities are known to be highly sought after and is a rare collectable among collectors.
 In 1994, a 1982 Barbie doll sold at auction for $12,000.

 In late January 2010, Mattel officially released 12 one-of-a-kind dolls made by several designers who were members of the CFDA.
 These were Models No. 1 to 12 as designed by 12 different designers.
 The designers were: Rachel Roy, Tory Burch, Albertus Swanepoel, Phillip Crangi, Kate Spade (represented by Deborah Lloyd), Monica Botkier, Betsey Johnson, Isaac Mizrahi, Alexis Bittar, Lorraine Schwartz, Justin Guinta for Subversive Jewelry, and Devi Kroell.
 The one-of-a-kind dolls were auctioned in eBay and all of the proceeds went to various charities and foundations sponsored by the CFDA.

 To promote the line in Australia, Mattel enlisted renowned Australian jeweler Stefano Canturi to create a one-of-a-kind doll.
 Canturi collaborated with the Barbie design team to create the world's most expensive Barbie doll.
 Valued at A$600,000, the doll debuted in Sydney, Australia in conjunction to the Australian Fashion Week.
 The doll was decorated with a diamond choker with a rare pink diamond as its centerpiece.